SamyakSS83/5-stage-processor-simulator/readme.md

 3. Profusely logging outputs everywhere helped us to resolve and pick out issues quickly

+4. We also used bash scripts to ease the tedious task of getting output for each input file and stroing it into its specified directory

 ## Images

 Below are the images showcasing the processor's behavior: